Mariners open spring training complex to fans

 Also

-Right-handed pitcher Luiz Baez received a 60-game suspension without pay for testing positive for Stanozolol, a performance-enhancing substance in violation of the program.
+Right-handed pitcher Luiz Baez received a 60-game suspension for testing positive for Stanozolol, a performance-enhancing substance in violation of the program.

-Bernie Martinez, also a right-handed pitcher, received an 80-game suspension without pay after testing positive for LGD-4033 and Ostarine, performance-enhancing substances in violation of the program.
+Bernie Martinez, also a right-handed pitcher, received an 80-game suspension after testing positive for LGD-4033 and Ostarine, performance-enhancing substances in violation of the program.

 Baez, 21, posted a 2-2 record with a 5.08 ERA in appearances for the Arizona Complex League Mariners in 2021.
 In 28 1/3 innings, he struck out 41 batters and walked 31.